drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters (Example using relative paths):** -rompath "%EMULATORFOLDER%\roms;%EMULATORFOLDER%\bios;%SYSTEMFOLDER%" c128 -cart<br>
 **Fullscreen Parameter:** -window<br>

-This emulator is available for Windows-x64 and Windows-arm64.<br>.
+This emulator is available for Windows-x64 and Windows-arm64.<br>
+Please use the exact Emulator Name provided above.<br>
+To use this emulator you need the use a MAME compatible set of ROMs, with the right filenames.<br>
+You can find the right set of ROMs on the [PleasureDome](https://pleasuredome.github.io/pleasuredome/index.html) website.
+I am not affiliated with PleasureDome in any way.

 ## Commodore Amiga